EelcoV/RasterTool/doc/styleguide.md

 	When using functions only inside `#ifdef ... #endif`, then mark that line with `// eslint-disable-line no-undef`.
 Otherwise, enumerate functions in the `/* globals ... */` section at the top of the file.
 * Indent using tabs.
 Tab size is 4.
 * A single space before and after `=` in assignments.
+* No space around comparison operators or other operators, except to make the structure of very long expressions clear.
+* No space before colons, and a single space after a colon.
 * Use single quotes for all strings, except for English/translated strings that will be visible to the user (e.g. any strings inside `_("...")`).
-* No space around comparison operators or other operators, except to make the structure of very long expressions clear.
 * Opening brace on the same line as the statement that starts the block.
 Closing brace at the same indent as that statement.
 * Avoid use of falsy/thruthy conditions, as it leads to bugs.
 Do not use `if (!id) ...` but use `if (id==null) ...` instead.
 There is no `eslint` rule for this, unfortunately.
 We have seen many bugs where the variable was not an object reference but an integer with zero as a legitimate value.
 * There is no need for braces inside case-blocks of switch-statements.